aravindg309/scenescape-build-refactor/docs/user-guide/support.md

 **Mitigation**: "Live View" is meant for explainability and debugging.
 Disable "Live View" when SceneScape is deployed in production environments.

-### 14. sscape folder is now renmaed to manager which may cause database upgrade issues for previous releases
+### 14. Upgrading database from previous release versions fails

-**Mitigation**: Recreate any scene that still references the sscape project
+**Mitigation**: Recreate the scene configuration in the new deployment